ManyakRus/image_packages/README.md

 2. Compile this repository
 make build
-go-xgml file will appear in the bin folder
+image_packages file will appear in the bin folder

-3. Run the go-xgml file with parameters: go-xgml <your repository directory> <filename.xgml>
+3. Run the image_packages file with parameters: image_packages <your repository directory> <filename.xgml>

 4. Open the resulting .xgml file in the yEd editor (all elements will be in the center of the screen first)